myneur/HeartRateRunner/README.md

 ![HeartRateRunner Screenshot Bright](/doc/screen.jpg)

-# Heart zones are hardcoded so far, because it is under testing and there are no permissions to read it from profile when installed manually.
+# Heart rate zones are hardcoded so far, because it is under testing and there are no permissions to read it from profile when installed manually.
+# Average split pace is under testing now.

 DataField designed to show all running metrics at one page.
 It shows heart rate and pace with trends and hr zones.